dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/configuring-parameters-for-web-package-deployment.md

 ![](configuring-parameters-for-web-package-deployment/_static/image1.png)

-If you open this file, you&#x27;ll see that it contains a single **parameter** entry.
+If you open this file, you'll see that it contains a single **parameter** entry.
 The entry uses an XML Path Language (XPath) query to locate and parameterize the endpoint URL of the ContactService Windows Communication Foundation (WCF) service in the *web.config* file.

 [!code-xml[Main](configuring-parameters-for-web-package-deployment/samples/sample2.xml)]